Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 ####
 <details><summary>Example</summary>

-It's the end of the week, and it is time for you to go shopping, so you need to create a shopping list first.
+It's the end of the week, and it is time for you tgshopping, syou need tcreate a shopping list first.
 Input
 You will receive an initial list with groceries separated by an exclamation mark "!".
-After that, you will be receiving 4 types of commands until you receive "Go Shopping!".
+After that, you will be receiving 4 types of commands until you receive "GShopping!".
 * "Urgent {item}" - add the item at the start of the list.
 If the item already exists, skip this command.
 * "Unnecessary {item}" - remove the item with the given name, only if it exists in the list.